 We went to Vero Beach for a particular reason.
 Melbourne hosts the Big Green Egg Festival, and Brian is an egghead.
 The festival itself was informative, provided lots of opportunities to learn about the Big Green Egg, get new recipes, and mix with eggheads.
-Given we were down this way, we wanted to get in some beach time and choose Vero Beach.
+We were down this way, so we wanted to get in some beach time and choose Vero Beach.

 Being a member of IHG, we got upgraded to a suite.

 It’s home to Mulligan’s Beach House.
 A laid-back bar and restaurant that has live music, inside and outside dining.
 Or, grab an anorak chair beachfront and have a drink.

 I think we hit the jackpot regarding location and amenities because we did not have to drive anywhere to enjoy it all.
 There are plenty of hotels in Vero Beach, approximately 25, and I can only speak for the one we stayed in, which for us will be our go-to from here on out.
-Vero is home to Disney’s Vero Beach Resort, something that seems to excite many people when I share our experience.
+Vero is home to Disney‘s Vero Beach Resort, which seems to excite many people when I share our experience.
 So, if Disney is your thing can have the best of both worlds.

 So, what makes Vero Beach a tropical paradise?
 The water!
 If you did not know better, you would assume that you are in the Caribbean.
-We were stunned at how clear and blue it is.
+We were stunned at how clear and blue it was.
 You could see sandbar after sandbar from our balcony.
 A place where all you need to do is grab your beach gear and go.
 Nothing else is required, and you can rent loungers, boogie boards, etc.